 Individual Income statistics are an indicator of socio-economic status.
 With other data sources, such as Household Income, Qualifications and Occupation, they help tell the story of the economic opportunities and socio-economic status of Broadmeadows.
 The amount of income an individual receives is linked to a number of factors including employment status, age (as for instance students and retirees often receive a lower income), qualifications and type of employment.

 The incomes presented on this page are for the latest Census year only.
 For comparison of incomes over time, go to Individual Income Quartiles.

 'What is the total of all wages/salaries, government benefits, pensions, allowances and other income the person usually receives?'

 Gross amount for persons aged 15 years and over

-Analysis of individual income levels in Broadmeadows in 2011 compared to Hume City shows that there was a lower proportion of persons earning a high income (those earning $1,500 per week or more) and a higher proportion of low income persons (those earning less than $400 per week).
+Analysis of individual income levels in Broadmeadows in 2011 compared to Hume City shows that there was a lower proportion of people earning a high income (those earning $1,500 per week or more) and a higher proportion of low income people (those earning less than $400 per week).

 The major differences between Broadmeadows's individual incomes and Hume City's individual incomes were: